oicr-gsi/sample-fingerprinting/workflow-fingerprint-collector/README.md

 "fingerprint" .vcf.gz, .tbi, .fin files used by the downstream (Sample Fingerprinting) workflow

 ### Algorithm Overview
 Fingerprint Collector uses UnifiedGenotyper to call SNPs in pre-defined 'hotspot' loci.
 These SNP calls are later used by SampleFingerprinting workflow to determine the relationship between analyzed samples.
-DeapthOfCoverage walker is used to check for loci without coverage which are essentially ignored when calculating beween-sample similarities.
+DepthOfCoverage walker is used to check for loci without coverage which are essentially ignored when calculating beween-sample similarities.

 #### Fin files
 .fin files allow to do two things - produce glyphs with color-coded SNP calls (A,C,T,G) + two shades of gray showing either match with the reference genotype (no call) or zero coverage (too low to make a call), the later detected using output from DepthOfCoverage walker from GATK suite.
 Below is an excerpt from a random .fin file: